rfo909/CFT/doc/Reference.md

 /CountMatches
 ```

-Apart from how this example could have been better implemented using Grep.fileCount(), this
-is an illustration of how Inner blocks are more general and powerful than using
+This illustrates how Inner blocks are more general and powerful than using
 the PIPE to split function bodies into code spaces.

 Partitioning an Inner block with PIPE does not affect the code outside the Inner block.